heitorb/Chatbot_using_Python_and_AIML/README.md

 However this package only works with Python 2, so if you're using [PyCharm](https://www.jetbrains.com/pycharm/) with Python 3.x, you can install [Python 2.7.x](https://www.python.org/downloads/) and go to Run > Edit Configurations > Replace Python3 to Python2.
 But this may not work, and then you'll need to download [PyAIML](https://github.com/weddige/pyaiml3) (an interpreter for AIML).
 After you have unpacked the PyAIML, copy all the py files in the aiml file and paste in the aiml file located on your computer (if you have installed Anaconda, go to: User/Anaconda3/Lib/sites-package/aiml).

-The chatbot is totally based on the A.L.I.C.E. project predefined dialogues.
+This chatbot is a retrieval-based model (use a repository of predefined responses and some kind of heuristic to pick an appropriate response based on the input and context) and the predefined responses are totally based on the A.L.I.C.E.
+Project.
 We've been used all the AIML code files provides by A.L.I.C.E.
 Foundation, available at:

 * [The Annotated A.L.I.C.E.
 AIML](http://www.alicebot.org/aiml/aaa/)